I’ve had the website of dahm adr overhauled. This is where I arbitrate and mediate.

-I worked for Samuel Seow Law Corporation when its founder and managing director assaulted female staff members at his office last year.
+I was working for Samuel Seow Law Corporation when its founder and managing director assaulted female staff members at his office last year.
 When videos of this surfaced a few days ago, my mobile phone ran hot.
 A few sensationalists were fishing for gossip (wrong number, guys), but the majority had an actual desire to talk.
 For the first time ever I couldn’t respond timely to everyone who contacted me.
 That’s why I’ve written this post.

 The Singapore Institute of Arbitrators invited me to debate the following motion: ‘This House Believes That Artificial Intelligence Will Have Replaced Arbitrators within Twenty-Five Years’.
 In short: can – will – algorithms replace arbitrators within a generation?